Porn companies sue Utah over law requiring age verification

-SALT LAKE CITY (ABC4) – A trade group based in California representing the adult entertainment industry filed a lawsuit on Wednesday against the State of Utah, calling its age-verification law unconstitutional.
+SALT LAKE CITY (KTVX) – A trade group based in California representing the adult entertainment industry filed a lawsuit on Wednesday against the State of Utah, calling its age-verification law unconstitutional.

 The lawsuit was filed in a federal court by Free Speech Coalition, a not-for-profit trade association that helps filmmakers, producers, internet providers and other creative artists fight against censorship.
 A Utah-based erotica author, an unnamed adult entertainment attorney, sexual content creators and companies are also listed as plaintiffs.